broadinstitute/warp/pipelines/skylab/paired_tag/PairedTag.changelog.md

+# 0.2.1
+2024-03-01 (Date of Last Commit)
+* Updated the Optimus.wdl to run on Azure.
+This change does not affect the PairedTag pipeline.

 # 0.2.0
 2024-02-29 (Date of Last Commit)
 * Added mem and disk to inputs of Join Barcodes task of Multiome workflow; does not impact the Paired-tag workflow